ScottLogic/blog/_posts/2023-12-15-implementing-cost-effective-test-driven-development-in-an-llm-application.markdown

 - Blog
 - GPT
 - Sustainability
 summary: Developing LLM applications using Test-Driven Development principles can be expensive due to the incurred cost of every usage.
-In this post, we discussed how our attempt to tackle the inherit non-deterministic nature of LLMs increased our operational costs and the techniques we employed to minimize them.
+In this post, we discussed how our attempt to tackle the inherit non-deterministic nature of LLMs increased our operational costs and the techniques we employed to minimise them.
 author: fvlachos
 ---